bxparks/AceTime/CLOCK_GUIDE.md

 There are 2 internal maintenance tasks that must be performed periodically.

-First, the `SystemClock` must be synchronized to the `millis()` function before an internal integer overflow occurs.
-The internal integer overflow happens every 65.536 seconds.
+First, the `SystemClock` advances the internal `epochSeconds` counter using the `millis()` function when the `getNow()` method is called.
+This synchronization with `millis()` must happen every 65.536 seconds or faster.
+Most of the time, this will not be problem because the `getNow()` method will be called very frequently, say 10 times a second, to detect a transition of the time from one second to the next second.
+But there may be applications where `getNow()` is not called frequently, so the `SystemClock` maintenance task must make sure that `getNow()` is called frequently enough even if the calling application does not do so.

+Second, if the `referenceClock` is given, the `SystemClock` should synchronize its internal `epochSeconds` with the reference clock periodically.
-Second (optionally), the SystemClock can be synchronized to the `referenceClock` since internal `millis()` clock is not very accurate.
-How often this should happen depends on the accuracy of the `millis()`, which depends on the hardware oscillator of the chip, and the cost of the call to the `getNow()` method of the syncing time clock.
-If the `referenceClock` is the DS3231 chip, syncing once every 1-10 minutes might be acceptable since talking to the RTC chip over I2C is relatively cheap.
+The frequency of this sync'ing will likely depend on the accuracy of the `millis()`, and how expensive the call to the `referenceClock` is.
+If the `referenceClock` is a DS3231 chip, syncing once every 1-10 minutes might be acceptable since talking to the RTC chip over I2C is relatively cheap.
 If the `referenceClock` is the `NtpClock`, the network connection is fairly expensive so maybe once every 1-12 hours might be advisable.
+Since the `SystemClock` does not actually know what kind of `referenceClock` is attached to it, it needs to be given a some reasonable default value.
+The current default value is every **one hour**.
+This value can be changed in the constructor of one of the following subclasses.

 The `SystemClock` provides 2 subclasses which differ in the way they perform these maintenance tasks: